 the Civil War, Texas and the rest of

 the South were in a bad economic situation.
 The war had drained the

-resources of the defeated states and when the soldiers returned home, they found it extremely hard to make
+resources of the defeated states and when the soldiers returned home,

-wild on the open range – longhorn
+had an untapped resource roaming wild on the open range – longhorn

 cattle provided an industry that grew to become the largest in

 a major cattle producer along with the rest of Texas.

-In his book, History of Lavaca County, Paul C. Boethel writes that the
+In his book, History of Lavaca County, Paul C. Boethel writes

-the area.
+attracted cattlemen to the area.
 By 1870, cattle in Lavaca